-The school will set work for the pupil to be completed on the days specified in the suspension notification.
-In order to support the pupil's engagement, the school asks that the work set is completed by the pupil and returned promptly to the relevant member of staff for marking.
+The school will set work for the student to be completed on the days specified in the suspension notification.
+In order to support the student's engagement, the school asks that the work set is completed by the student and returned promptly to the relevant member of staff for marking.